gameix/enshrouded/README.md

 ## BUGS
     # Error in entrypoint.sh line 98
         -> jq: error (at /home/steam/enshrouded/enshrouded_server.json:60): string ("true") cannot be parsed as a number
+    # Update image:
+        -> /home/steam/entrypoint.sh will not updated with new !!
+        --> WORKAROUND: remove enshrouded_gameix-enshrouded-persistent-data docker volume
+        ---> SOLUTION: this file should not be in /home/steam folder

 # The Virtualbox Appliance
     Idea: